ajayparihar/Compy/README.md

 2. **Data Not Showing?**
    - Verify `comm.csv` exists and is formatted correctly
    - Check file path in `user_config.json`
+   - For Google Sheets, ensure the sheet is published and accessible
    - Ensure each line follows the format: `command/text, description`

 3. **Search Not Working?**
    - Use `/` key to focus search
    - Check if your search term matches any command or description
    - Clear search with `Esc` key
+   - Try refreshing the page

 Need more help?
 Check the [Issues](https://github.com/ajayparihar/compy/issues) section.